aykahs/laravel-vue-websocket/readme.md

 <h1>A chat system </h1>
-<p>It works like facebook messenger tag but send's message only to only him</p>
+<p>It works like facebook messenger tag but send's message only to the mentioned person</p>

 <h6>step</h6>
 1) npm update and composer update